board Candidates [2026-2027]

 Joshua spends his days supporting roughly 270 charter schools across all five boroughs for the NYC Department of Education.
 Previously, he served as a Policy Advisor for Senator Cory A. Booker while he was Mayor of the City of Newark, New Jersey.
 While in Newark, he received his Masters in Public Administration from Rutgers-Newark.
 Prior to joining government, Joshua worked in the publishing industry; his final stop within the industry was at the Council on Foreign Relations (CFR), where he primarily focused on the circulation of its stalwart publication, Foreign Affairs.

-Originally from Cali, Colombia, Juliana is a double Hoo, having also received a B.A. in Anthropology from the College in 2014.
+Originally from Cali, Colombia, Juliana moved to the US to attend UVA in 2010.
 During her time at the University, she was involved with the University Dance Club, Peer Mentoring Program for Latino and Hispanic Students, and Class Council.
 She is a Class of 2014 Trustee and also holds a Master of Science in Organizational Change Management from The New School.
-Following 4 years in human capital and talent management consulting, Juliana joined Thrive Global in July 2021.
-Thrive is the leading behavior change technology company founded by Arianna Huffington in 2016 with the mission to end the stress and burnout epidemic.
-At Thrive, she is the Director of Customer Success where she works with large enterprises to help employees improve well-being, performance, and mental resilience.

 Ken is a Darden 2006 alum and has been living in New York since.
 While at Darden, Ken was President of the Media, Entertainment, and Sports Club.
 As a member of the Virginia Club of New York, Ken created the inaugural fantasy football league for club members, has regularly volunteered at God’s Love We Deliver and Soup Kitchen, attended UVa basketball game-watches (in both the good and bad years…), and enjoys spending time at the club’s social events, such as the Holiday and Spring parties.
 Ken’s Jack Russell Terrier puppy has also participated in club activities, including Hoos Walking!
 Ken is an entrepreneur and experienced technology business development executive, who was on the leadership teams of several successfully exited tech startups.

 Lorna Zhen graduated from UVA in 2007 with a B.A. in History and Economics and a minor in Art History.
 Following Charlottesville, she attended law school at Boston University School of Law, graduating in 2010.
 After spending a hippie year in Oregon, Lorna moved to New York City in 2011.
-She currently serves as a Senior Supervising Attorney for the New York Legal Assistance Group, representing domestic violence victims in divorce and family litigation in New York City.
+She currently serves as the Director of the Matrimonial Project for the New York Legal Assistance Group, representing domestic violence victims in divorce and family litigation in New York City.

-As a Board Member for the Virginia Club of New York for the past ten years and the 2020-2022 President, Lorna helped found the new Hoos Hungry Affinity group which has organized restaurant and food tasting and cooking events.
-Her favorite Virginia Club events include Admitted Students Social, Hoos New to New York, the Spring Party, and the Holiday Party.
+As a Board Member for the Virginia Club of New York for the past ten years and the 2020-2022 President, Lorna currently leads our Book Club, hosting more than a dozen events a year.
+Her favorite Virginia Club events include the annual Holiday Party, Hoos New to New York, the Spring Party, and of course, all Book Club events!
 Lorna spends her free time illustrating, experimenting with recipes, visiting museums, and turning her apartment into a greenhouse.

 Margo graduated from the College in 2016 with a bachelor’s degree in History and minor in Religious Studies.
 At UVA, she was a Class of 2016 Trustee, played for the Women’s Club Lacrosse team, and served as the Co-Chair of Transfer Student Peer Advisers, working closely with the Office of Orientation and New Student Programs to help transfer students better assimilate into University life.
 Of course, she was regularly seen at JPJ or Scott Stadium cheering on the Hoos!